 The fact of the matter is that behavior tied to such poor self-image and trying too hard is often rooted in complicated, painful things that no internet article is going to be able to meaningfully help you with.

-If this is a behavior that you identify with, we really recommend you seek help from a certified mental health professional to explore what’s going on with you, why you’re doing what you do, and how to adapt your mindset to something a little healthier and more balanced.
+If this is a behavior that you identify with, you should seek help from a certified mental health professional to explore what’s going on with you, why you’re doing what you do, and how to adapt your mindset to something a little healthier and more balanced.